codetriplett/reformulator/README.md

 Strings can be defined by surrounding text in either single or double quotes.
 If the type of quote that was used to surround the string needs to also exists in the content of the string, it should be preceded by two backslashes.

 ### Numbers
-Numbers can be defined including decimals.
+Integers and decimals can be defined.

 ### Boolean
 Boolean values can be defined.